 - Wrong timing.
 If you put your baby to sleep too early, perhaps because they missed their daytime nap, they may have more disturbed nighttime sleep.

 - Fatigue.
-You’ve probably already noticed that your baby has difficulty sleeping on the nights that they are tired most – fatigue is actually one of the common reasons behind 1-year-old sleep regression.
+You’ve probably already noticed that your baby has difficulty sleeping on the nights that they are tired most – fatigue is actually one of the common reasons behind the 12-month sleep regression.

 - Separation anxiety is common between the ages of nine and 12 months and it occurs when your baby begins to feel anxious at the thought of being without you.
 This can lead to clingy behavior during the day and to night wake-ups.